ahmed-salama22/kubeadm-multi-master-setup/README.md

 * sudo privilege
 * ssh access from loadbalancer node to all machines (master & worker).
 * ssh access can be given to any account. ssh through root is not mandatory
+* hostname with master1,master2,worker1,worker2,loadbalancer and define in the /etc/hosts

 Note that we will not cover ssh setup between loadbalancer.

 Below are my virtual machines on GCP - region - us-west1